 Will AI [Replace] Content Writers?

-Will AI Replace Content Writers?
+Will AI Replace Content Writers?:

-Looking at the current trends, AI will likely replace content writers in the future, but it will also play a positive role in their work life if they embrace it.
-In AuthorityHacker's AI Survey 2023 Report, a surprising statistic emerged:
+Looking at the current trends, AI will likely replace content writers, but not significantly, while also playing a positive role in their work lives if they embrace it.

-"81.6% of marketers believe that content writers' jobs are at risk due to the rise of AI."
+In AuthorityHacker's AI Survey 2023 Report, a surprising statistic emerged: "81.6% of marketers believe that content writers' jobs are at risk due to the rise of AI."

 In many cases, AI can help automate repetitive tasks, freeing up time for content writers to focus on more creative projects or increase their productive outcomes than before.
 This could be beyond at least 5-10X.